iopipe/turtle/README.md

 ---------------------------------------
 Apache 2.0 licensed.

-IOpipe is a toolkit for building event-driven applications running locally or in the cloud (AWS Lambda, Google Cloud Functions, Azure Functions).
-At its core, IOpipe provides a flow-based model for building functional, scalable applications through the chaining of single-function modules.
+IOpipe is a toolkit for building and orchestrating event-driven and serverless applications.
+These apps may run *locally* or in the cloud via AWS Lambda, Google Cloud Functions, or Azure Functions.

+IOpipe can:

+ * Chain AWS Lambda Functions and local functions
+ * Convert NodeJS functions into serverless functions
+ * Perform GET and POST HTTP requests
+ * Parallelize data into serverless workers.

+We call our serverless functions "kernels".
 Kernels take and transform input and communicate over the networking, operating in a fashion to Unix pipes.
 A kernel may receive input or send output to/from web service requests, functions, or local applications.

 ![Build Status](https://circleci.com/gh/iopipe/iopipe.png?circle-token=eae431abda6b19dbfca597af818bb01092211272)